 If you live in a city, you are probably wondering whether your plumbing will be affected by a power outage.
 This answer depends upon your living situation:

-- If you live in a house: You should be okay when using most plumbing appliances.
-City water usually comes from rivers, wells and reservoirs and is pumped into water towers, which tend to be in high-elevation places in your city.
+- If you live in a house, you should be okay when using most plumbing appliances.
+City water is usually pumped into water towers, which tend to be in high-elevations.
 The water then flows into your house by gravity.
 However, during a power outage, only the water remaining in the towers will be available.

-- If you live in a multiple-story apartment building: If you live in an apartment with multiple floors, your water will most likely stop working immediately.
+- If you live in a multiple-story apartment building, your water will most likely stop working immediately.
 High rises usually have a water pumping system in the basement, and without power, the system will be unable to pump the water up.

 Does Well Water Still Work When the Power Is Out?